 “Marine contractor services” means construction, demolition, installation, alteration, repair, or salvage activities located in, on, over, or under State or private tidal wetlands and includes: (1) dredging and filling; (2) the construction, demolition, installation, alteration, repair, or salvage of structures, including boathouses, boat or other personal watercraft lifts or ramps, slips, docks, floating platforms, moorings, piers, pier access structures, pilings, wetland observation platforms, wetland walkways, and wharfs; and (3) the construction, demolition, installation, alteration, repair, or salvage of stabilization and erosion control measures, including revetments, breakwaters, bulkheads, groins, jetties, stone sills, marsh establishments, and beach nourishment or other similar projects.

-(1) Employees of an agency of the federal government do not need to be licensed with the MCLB to perform marine contractor services while in the performance of their employment duties.
+(1) Employees of an agency of the federal government or State do not need to be licensed with the MCLB to perform marine contractor services while in the performance of their employment duties.
 (2) A residential or commercial property owner does not need to be licensed with the MCLB to perform marine contractor services on the property owner’s own property.